h0cean/fourgames-detailed/README.md

 ### Installing Node Using the Node Version Manager
 that is particularly flexible is to use nvm, the Node Version Manager.
 This piece of software allows you to install and maintain many different independent versions of Node.js, and their associated Node packages, at the same time

-To install NVM on your Ubuntu 22.04 machine, visit the project’s (GitHub page)[https://github.com/nvm-sh/nvm].
+To install NVM on your Ubuntu 22.04 machine, visit the project’s [GitHub page](https://github.com/nvm-sh/nvm).
 Copy the `curl` command from the README file that displays on the main page.
 This will get you the most recent version of the installation script.

 Before piping the command through to `bash`, it is always a good idea to audit the script to make sure it isn’t doing anything you don’t agree with.
 You can do that by removing the `| bash` segment at the end of the `curl` command: